Personal Injury-Premises Liability

 If your case involves a building code violation, that is a definite plus.
 It must be kept in mind however that a property owner owes two (2) types of duties.
 There is a duty applicable under the building code.
 That duty or standard is simply a minimum requirement.
 In addition a property owner has a duty to comply with the common law duty of reasonable care under the circumstances.
 Mere compliance with the code requirement does not mean there is compliance with the common law duty.

 National code standards may be relevant for two reasons.
-First what the occupant knew or should have known about the condition of the property.
-Second, what is reasonable care as to the maintenance of the property.
+First, they may show what the occupant knew or should have known about the condition of the property.
+Second, they may show what is reasonable care as to the maintenance of the property.
 Friend, Personal Injury Law in Virginia, § 2.2 (3rd Edition, 2013); Virginia Electric Power Co. v.
 Daniel, 202 Va.
 731 (1961) (referring to the requirements of the national electrical safety code); Morgen Indus. v.
 Vaughan, 252 Va.
 60, 64 (1996) (expert testified about AMSI standards dealing with guards to prevent injuries); Norfolk and Portsmouth Belt Line Railroad Co. v.
 Wilson, 276 Va.
 739, 745, footnote 7 (2008) (expert testimony admissible where the national and the Virginia standards coincide); Christian v.
 Surgical Specialists of Richmond, 268 Va.
 60, 65 (2004) (expert testimony allowed where national and Virginia standards coincide).
 The point to be emphasized is that there may be two (2) duties.

 The admissibility of these standards may also be governed by Virginia Code § 8.01-401.1 dealing with learned treatises.